MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/transparent-data-encryption.md

 ms.service: "dynamics365-business-central"
 ms.author: kepontop
 ---

-# Data encryption at rest
+# Data Encryption at Rest

 When thinking about data encryption, you should mainly consider three scenarios:

-- Encrypting your data at rest, which means encrypting it while it is stored on whatever file storage you use
+- Encrypting your data at rest, which means encrypting it while it is stored on whatever file storage you use.
-- Encrypting your data in transit, which means encryptig it while it travels through private or public network communication channels
+- Encrypting your data in transit, which means encrypting data while it travels through private or public network communication channels.
-- Encrypting your data in use, which means encrypting it while it is actively used in RAM or CPU caches and registers
+- Encrypting your data in use, which means encrypting it while it is actively used in RAM or CPU caches and registers.

-This page will show you the alternatives for encrypting data at rest.
+This article will show you the alternatives for encrypting data at rest.
 In a scenario where the physical media (such as drives or backup tapes) or the database files are stolen, a malicious party can just restore or attach the database and browse the data, if you don't encrypt it.
-The following mechanisms give you different possibilities to prevent that.
+The following mechanisms give you different possibilities to help prevent this.

 > [!IMPORTANT]
 > Data encryption at rest does not provide encryption across communication channels.
 For more information about how to encrypt data across the communication channel between the database and the [!INCLUDE[server](../developer/includes/server.md)], see [Enhancing Business Server Security](enhancing-server-instance-security.md).
 It also doesn't provide encryption while the data is in use.
-SQL Server offers the [Always Encrypted](https://docs.microsoft.com/de-de/sql/relational-databases/security/encryption/always-encrypted-database-engine?view=sqlallproducts-allversions) feature for this, but it is not supported for Dynamics 365 Business Central
+SQL Server offers the [Always Encrypted](https://docs.microsoft.com/de-de/sql/relational-databases/security/encryption/always-encrypted-database-engine?view=sqlallproducts-allversions) feature for this, but it is not supported for [!INCLUDE[prodshort](../developer/includes/prodshort.md).

 ## Transparent Data Encryption (TDE)